-This constraint is described in Section 4.1.2.3 in [BLP16].
+This constraint is described in Section 4.1.2.3 in [BLAP17].
 Competition restrictions:

 - 1. There must be at least one path from the root node to the terminal node. - 2.
-In <transitions>, the root note is given by the first item of the first transition, and the terminal node is given by the third item of the last transition.
+In <transitions>, the root note is given by the first item of the first transition.